borbware/unity-basics-course/viikkorakenne.md

 - Adding stuff
 - Moving stuff around
   - QWERTY tools
-- Controlling stuff with scripts
+- Prefabs
+  - prefabricated object
-- Making "same thing, but what if many" with prefabs
+  - "same thing, but what if many"
+  - drag a gameobject from Hierarchy to Project view
+    - it turns blue!
+    - this means it's now an instance of a prefab
+    - overridden values in Inspector are indicated in **bold**
+  - Open, Select, Overrides

+- Scripting
+  - adding functionality with c#
+  - there is also Bolt: a visual scripting option
+    - we won't focus on it on this course though
+  -

+- Week project: FPS with premade controller & assets

 # Week 2